AxioDL/boo/README.md

 performed using the unified API; these may be written once for all platforms.

 Boo also features a unified audio API for mixing voices and performing variable sample-rate-conversion.
-All audio computation occurs on the CPU, 'pumped' by the client each frame-iteration.
+All audio computation occurs on the CPU, synchronously 'pumped' by the client each frame-iteration.

 Client code is entered via the `appMain` method supplied in a callback object.